palexandremello/goes-py/README.md

 > **from goes-py import GLM_Downloader**

- If you want you can run two examples on the folder **test/** on the source directory:
+If you want you can run two examples on the folder **examples/** on the source directory:

- And you will be able to download the dataset, to more details you can use the examples on the folder cloned.

- ## Contrib:
+ ## Contributors:
- For the Centro de Pesquisas Meteorológicas (CPMET) for the place and computers necessary to working on this project
+ Centro de Pesquisas e Previsões Meteorológicas Prof. Darci Pegoraro Casarin (**CPMET**) for the place and computers necessary to work on this project